LogSentinel/sentinel-trails-documentation/integrations.rst

 grok filter parses mandatory fields from a sample log file in key=value format.
 This is just an example, you can use any logstash functionality you wish.

 Authorization and Application-Id headers contain mandatory headers for authentication and authorization.
 Values of Application-Id and Authorization are just an example.
 Your organization real values must be provided.
-Authorization header consists of “Basic” string + base64_encode(<organizationId>:<organizationSecret>)
+Authorization header consists of “Basic” string + base64_encode(<your organization id>:<your secret>)

 Integration with Nxlog
 **********************